dougeby/IntuneDocs/intune/conditional-access-intune-reassign.md

 	![Cloud app UI comparison between the Intune and Azure portals](./media/reassign-ca-3.png)

 	> [!TIP]
-	> If you have multiple apps with the same policy, consider consolidating them into a single policy in the new Azure portal.
+	> If you have multiple apps with the same policy, consider consolidating them into a single policy in the Azure portal.

 10. Under the **Assignments** section, choose **Conditions**.